szczyglis-dev/py-gpt/README.md

 **Configuring data loaders**

-In the `Settings -> LlamaIndex -> Data loaders` section you can define the additional keyword arguments to pass into data loader instance.
+In the `Settings -> Indexes / LlamaIndex -> Data loaders` section you can define the additional keyword arguments to pass into data loader instance.

 In most cases, an internal LlamaIndex loaders are used internally.
 You can check these base loaders e.g. here: